rtmines/csci210_project2/README.md

 Create a private repository for this project under your own user name.
 For example, I created a private repo named **csci210_project2** and my github username is tolgacan.
 A private repo can be created from the GitHub web site by going to your repositories after clicking on your profile picture (e.g., https://github.com/tolgacan?tab=repositories) and clicking on the "New" button in the top right corner.
 After that, you can enter a command sequence similar to the one below to clone the starter repo and copy it to your private repo to work with.
 The **project2** repo under the organization **CSCI210Mines** is the public repository that contains the starter code.

 ```
-git clone git@github.com:CSCI210Mines/project2.git
+git clone git@github.com:CSCI210Mines/project2_spring25.git
 git remote remove origin
 git remote add origin git@github.com:tolgacan/csci210_project2.git  # this is my private repo. replace it with your own private repo
 git branch -M main
 git push -u origin main
 ```

-After these commands, you should have a copy of your starter code in your own repo and you can update the **mkdir_splitpath.c** with your solution code and execute the following git commands to push your updates to your own repo:
+After these commands, you should have a copy of your starter code in your own repo and you can update the **mkdirSplitpath.c** with your solution code and execute the following git commands to push your updates to your own repo:

 ```
-git add mkdir_splitpath.c
+git add mkdirSplitpath.c
 git commit -m "your commit message here"
 git push -u origin main
 ```